Artificial Intelligence and Metaverse Activations: A Summary

 Here is a lovely testimonial we received from Heather Jennings, principal of Blackwell and Jennings, about our July 2023 workshop.
 Follow Heather on Instagram here to see some of her beautiful AI images.

-Recently, our June 2023 workshop attendees, Autumn Pochiro, principal of Autumn Dawn Design, had a room she created with Midjourney featured as the lead image in this Business of Home article about how designers are using AI.
+Our June 2023 workshop attendees, Autumn Pochiro, principal of Autumn Dawn Design, had a room she created with Midjourney featured as the lead image in this Business of Home article about how designers are using AI.

 She gave us a nice shoutout about our workshop, which we appreciated.
 If you see this > thank you, Autumn!